jtart/react-universal-app/README.md

 ## Philosophy

-uni aims to provide an agnosticism between routing/data-fetching and components.
-It defines data-fetching alongside route configuration, which provides a concise implementation and a clear seperation of concerns.
+**uni aims to provide an agnosticism between routing/data fetching and components.** It defines data fetching alongside route configuration, which provides a concise implementation and a clear seperation of concerns.
 This also reduces the barrier to entry for newer React developers.
 Your React components are just React components.

-uni aims to be unopinionated and flexible.
-It provides sensible interfaces for wrapping uni, which gives you the ability to plugin any library you want to extend your React application with comparate ease, and without feeling like you are overriding the core mechanics of uni.
+**uni aims to be unopinionated and flexible.** It doesn't make assumptions about where or how you will setup your application, and gives you the ability to plugin any library you want to extend your React application with comparate ease, and without feeling like you are overriding the core mechanics of uni.

-uni aims to be as small as possible.
-It provides just the right out of scaffolding needed to get your SPA with Universal React components out the door, without making a big impact on your bundle size.
+**uni aims to be as small as possible.** It provides just the right out of scaffolding needed to get your server-side rendered SPA with Universal React components out the door.

 ## Getting Started